 1. Why are you choosing minimalism?

 There are so many reasons that can lead you to minimalism.
-So, the first step to figure out how you want your version of minimalism to look, is to get clear about what you want to accomplish by embracing minimalism.
+The first step to figuring out how you want your version of minimalism to look is to get clear about what you want to accomplish by embracing minimalism.
 Get clear about what your goal of minimizing is.

 2. What is important to you?

-According to Joshua Becker, “minimalism is the intentional promotion of the things we most value, and the removal of anything that distracts us from it”.
+Joshua Becker says, “Minimalism is the intentional promotion of the things we most value, and the removal of anything that distracts us from it”.
 Based on this, before you can embrace minimalism, first you must get clear about what you actually value most!

-For me, being able to have more time, energy and patience to give my family is most important.
+For me, being able to have more time, energy and patience to give to my family is a big priority.
 In order to do this, I need to have a home that is easy to maintain.
 Then I can easily stay on top of chores and housework to be able to spend quality time enjoying my family without feeling stressed or overwhelmed with the stuff and mess in my home.

 I want to give my family the best version of myself, in terms of my time, my energy, my presence, my focus and my patience.
 Not what’s left over after I’ve spent the majority of my time managing the stuff in our lives.